cadenza-k/blog-cadenza/content/post/ingress-blues/index.md

 What struck the most about it for me was the ending, the song and the visuals tore me down.
 Most of the song is accompanied by a spinning globe of blue and green "cards" either showcasing pictures of various meetups that happened in the world since the launch.
-There are also Agent Biocards with photos of Agents and nicknames or Full names of they have the NIA logo.
+There are also Agent Biocards with photos of Agents and nicknames or Full names if they have the NIA logo.

 You can check it out by yourself here:
 {{< youtube "Ydsd2F0jUCM" >}}